lawrenceevalyn/Olli-game/README.md

 ## To Do

-* use setup/teardown functions to improve take/drop tests
-* generally improve tests
+* generally improve tests - make sure player can't take untakable items?
+* refactor: travel(destination)
+* refactor: use(object_using)
 * get "use" commands passing tests
 * implement "give" commands
 * make it impossible to talk to the robot